Te Taketake is a 2 year DAPAANZ endorsed NZQA Level 7 Diploma in Applied Addictions Counselling.

 This diploma combines Te Aka (Year 1) and Te Rea (Year 2) with the addition of Te Hauhakenga, practical work and Competencies – the training will take place on seven (7) three day wānanga/ workshops throughout the year, plus an assessment wānanga.
 All wānanga are Friday-Sunday.
 Some of the teaching will be done together, but most of it will take place in separate streams according to the year of study you are in.

 For past Students of Te Taketake who have Level 6 there is a bridging option available to move to Level 7.
-Please fill out enrolment form below or contact us for more information.
+Please contact us for an enrolment form and more information.

 cOURSE dATES FOR 2018